Low Vision Care For Retinitis Pigmentosa In Gulfport, Mississippi

 Retinitis Pigmentosa patients can also use handheld magnifiers to magnify objects, especially when reading.
 This portable low vision aid can increase the size of an image by 1.5 or up to 20 times.
 Since they are portable, you can easily take your handheld magnifier along with you when heading out.
 The handheld magnifiers help to improve reading and viewing ability of patients.

-Our low vision specialist, Dr. Roderick Fields, will carry out a detailed diagnosis to determine the best low vision aids or eyeglasses for you.
+Our low vision doctor, Dr. Roderick Fields, will carry out a detailed diagnosis to determine the best low vision aids or eyeglasses for you.
 Read more about our low vision glasses and aids.

 If you have Retinitis Pigmentosa, making out faces directly in front of you may still be possible at the initial stages, since you only have peripheral vision loss.
 However, once you start to experience central vision loss, recognizing faces can be quite hard.
 Everything looks blurry.